-An automatic transmission of the precise location data, including a verifiable address and, for multi-level buildings, the floor, apartment, or office number within three meters of the device used to make the call, text, or chat
+An automatic transmission of the precise location data, including a verifiable address and, for multilevel buildings, the floor, apartment, or office number within three meters of the device used to make the call, text, or chat

-Carceral: Relating to prisons, policing, and criminalization
+CARCERAL: Relating to prisons, policing, and criminalization

-Co-response: Emergency response from both law enforcement and mental health professionals
+CO-RESPONSE: Emergency response from both law enforcement and mental health professionals

-Criminal Legal System / Criminal

-Punishment System: Alternative terms

-used in place of the criminal justice system

-as a more accurate way to describe the

-carceral system within the United States that

-is comprised of state sanctioned policing,

-punishment, trafficking, incarceration,

-exploitation, torture, and violence against

-community members
+CRIMINAL LEGAL SYSTEM / CRIMINAL PUNISHMENT SYSTEM: Alternative terms used in place of the criminal justice system as a more accurate way to describe the carceral system within the United States that is comprised of state sanctioned policing, punishment, trafficking, incarceration, exploitation, torture, and violence against community members.

-Broadly, an experience of heightened distress
+CRISIS: Broadly, an experience of heightened distress

-Crisis Intervention Team: A 40-hour program that is intended to provide police officers with specialized training in mental health crisis response
+CRISIS INTERVENTION TEAM: A 40-hour program that is intended to provide police officers with specialized training in mental health crisis response

-Device-Based Hybrid Location: A tool to locate callers that uses multiple sensors to calculate the exact location of a wireless call.
+DEVICE-BASED HYBRID LOCATION: A tool to locate callers that uses multiple sensors to calculate the exact location of a wireless call.
 This happens through a mobile provider activating "emergency mode" on a caller's device which turns on all location-sensing capabilities including GPS, wifi, bluetooth, and any apps that have location services, whether or not the caller already has them turned on

-Emergency Dispatch: A procedure where a PSAP/911 operator sends out an emergency response team, usually police, firefighters, or emergency medical services, to a caller's location to themselves or others.
-These holds are usually at minimum 72 hours, and can be initiated by police, mobile crisis teams, mental health professionals, and/or a judge
+EMERGENCY DISPATCH: A procedure where a PSAP/911 operator sends out an emergency response team, usually police, firefighters, or emergency medical services, to a caller's location

-Emergency Intervention: A procedure where emergency personnel such as police, firefighters, or emergency medical services arrive on site to respond to a reported safety crisis
+EMERGENCY INTERVENTION: A procedure where emergency personnel such as police, firefighters, or emergency medical services arrive on site to respond to a reported safety crisis